Embossing tape: Method

 The machine features multiple embossing dies arranged on two parallel wheels.
 Each character has one positive die and one negative die.
 Typically all of the negative dies are constructed on one rigid wheel, while all the positive dies are constructed on a divided flexible wheel, similar to the daisy wheel of a daisy wheel printer.
 The user turns the wheel to align the desired character with the tape and then presses a trigger, which forces one positive die against the tape, which deforms some of the tape into the negative die.
 Upon releasing the trigger, a mechanism advances the tape to the next character position.
-The embossed characters stand out from the tape and look white due to stretching of the plastic.
+The embossed characters stand out from the tape and look white due to the stretching of the plastic.

 Embossing tape and the embossing device itself are relatively inexpensive to buy, usually around $10 from stationery stores.
 Because of this, embossing tape has found popularity with children and adolescents.
 Unlike paper labels, embossing tape is very durable, does not fade over time, rarely leaves a sticky residue, and does not break upon removal.

 Because of the method for embossing, the characters can only be white in color.
 Sometimes, the adhesive backing of the tape can weaken, especially if it is placed in liquid or dust.
-The tape is more rigid than most other labeling materials, and may come loose if the labeled object bends or under the force of its original curvature, if the label is not straightened after being printed.
+The tape is more rigid than most other labeling materials, and may come loose if the labeled object bends, or the label is not straightened after being printed, as they come out of the embosser with a curve to them.